sin2664-collab/alignor/alignor.md

 # ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 AUDIENCE:    \[who this is for — be specific]
-NOT FOR:     \[who this is not for — this helps flag misaligned work]
+AUDIENCE:    Indie developers and solo founders using AI tools (Claude, n8n, MCP, Cursor) to build products NOT FOR:     \[who this is not for — this helps flag misaligned work] NOT FOR:     Enterprise IT compliance teams, non-technical managers looking for dashboards
 VOICE:       \[tone and style — e.g. "direct, no buzzwords, like a senior engineer"]
+VOICE:       Direct and honest.
+No hype, no buzzwords.
+Like a senior engineer who cares about your direction.

 # ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━